 Please note, Citizenship and Immigration Canada (CIC) has been renamed by the federal government.
 Now known as Immigration, Refugees, and Citizenship Canada (IRCC).
 At present, IRCC’s website remains www.cic.gc.ca

 Post graduate work permit (PGWP) is a great program for those International students who would like to acquire valuable Canadian work experience after graduation.
 Also, this program is one of the bridging mechanisms for foreign students to transition from temporary resident status to permanent residency.
-New amendments in 2014 made a positive change to immigration law authorizing International graduates to work full time while they wait for the Immigration Officer’s decision (implied status) regarding their PGWP application.
-The Study Permit will be invalid at 90 days after program completion.
-Therefore, VIU students are advised to apply within 90 days of program completion in order to take advantage of this once in a life time opportunity while their Study Permits are still valid.
+International graduates can work full time while they wait for the Immigration Officer’s decision (implied status) regarding their PGWP application as long as the student applied within 90 days of program completion while their study permit is still valid.
+A Study Permit will be invalid at 90 days after program completion, even if the expiry date on the study permit is for longer.
+Therefore, VIU students are advised to apply within 90 days of program completion in order to take advantage of being able to work full time while waiting for their PGWP approval.
+This work experience, if in an eligible work category, counts for Canadian work experience that can be applied to gaining more points towards permanent residency.

 Length of the PGWPs

-The length of PGWP depends on the student’s study program length.
+The length of PGWP depends on the student’s study program length, the actual amount of time the student spent studying and duration of studies while the student was physically in Canada.
 PGWP can be granted for a maximum of three years.
 For example, if an International student graduated from VIU with a four year BA degree program, she/he would only be eligible for a maximum three year PGWP.
 If the student graduated from a one year PDDB program at VIU, they would be eligible only for a one year PGWP.
 It is important to note that even if the student completes a one year program in two years, they are still only eligible for a one year PGWP.
+If a student completes two one year programs in 1.5 years, an officer may issue a work permit for only 1.5 years.
+If a student accelerates the graduation of a two year program in 1.5 years they may be eligible for up to a 3 year work permit.
 Students who were not enrolled continuously full time in their programs may not qualify for PGWP unless they have received formal permission - “leave of absence” from their program.

 In general, graduating from a study program that is equal to two years or more, qualifies for up to three years of work permit.
 If the program of studies less than two years but more than eight months, student will be granted work permit for the duration of program of studies.
 For example, graduates of VIU’s Bachelor of Hospitality Management four year program or Hospitality Management two year Diploma program both will be eligible for a three year PGWP.

-NOTE: Each International graduate’s case for PGWP will be different.
-Students may graduate from the same program of study at VIU but each applicant’s circumstance is different, depending on their overall program of study.
+Each International graduate’s case for PGWP will be different.
+Students may graduate from the same program of study at VIU, but each applicant’s circumstances is different.
+Immigration officers can also interpret the duration of studies in different ways so there’s no guarantee of the length of the PGWP.

 Who’s eligible for PGWP?